davidtoomey/kickstarter-ethereum/README.md

 npm install

-then add your 12 word mneumonic phrase from metamask to the deploy.js file.
+This project uses the Infura API to deploy contracts to the Rinkeby test network.
+In order to deploy a contract, you must unlock your account.
+Add your 12 word mneumonic phrase from metamask to the deploy.js file to unlock your account and interact with Infura.

 In the ethereum folder, run